 - 4.78.
 The aggregates are not the most important feature of the tourism satellite account, whose primary objective is to provide detailed and analytical information on all aspects of tourism: the product composition of tourism consumption, the industries most concerned by the activities of visitors and their relationships with other industries, etc..
-Nevertheless, aggregates have an important advocating usefulness because they provide eye catching indicators of the contribution of tourism to an economy. - 4.79.
+Nevertheless, aggregates are extremely useful because they provide summary indicators of the size of tourism. - 4.79.
 The main aggregates that are derived from the tables are comparable with other macro-indicators relating to consumption and value added in a country.
-Countries extending the scope of production and consumption beyond the SNA production boundary (see paras.
-1.18. and 2.31.), should not forget that the conceptual compatibility of the aggregates will be affected. - 4.80.
+Countries extending the scope of production and consumption beyond the SNA production boundary (see para.
+1.18.), should be careful in weighing its effect on the conceptual compatibility of the aggregates that are derived. - 4.80.
 TSA aggregates are measured in terms of the national currency of the country of reference in both current prices (i.e., those actually prevailing in the period of observation) and constant prices (i.e., relative to the prices prevailing in a base or reference period).
 The latter presentation is designed to emphasize changes in volume in activities distinct from changes in prices, and facilitates comparison over time.
 The same general methods used in the compilation of National Accounts at constant prices should be followed.
-Thus it might be relevant to generate and use tourism specific price indices in order to take into account that tourism consumption and resident household domestic consumption might include different qualities of products, or the same qualities but combined in different proportions.
+Within this endeavour, it might be relevant to generate and use tourism specific price indices in order to take into account that tourism consumption and the consumption of resident households within the economy might include different qualities of products, or the same qualities but combined in different proportions.